todbot/Blink1Control2/NOTES.md

 ### Packaging & Releasing
-- Currently using `electron-package`.
-- TODO: look into using `electron-builder`
+- Currently using `electron-builder`
+- but `electron-packager` also still supported a little
+- On Windows set env var `DEBUG=electron-windows-installer` to discover weird XML parsing errors when '&' is in description

 #### Prepping node-hid
--  do `npm run postinstall` (done automatically on `npm install`)
+-  do `npm run postinstall` (should be done automatically on `npm install`, but sometimes seems not to)

 #### Building on Windows
-- Can't use my standard MinGW rxvt shell
+- Can't use my standard MinGW rxvt shell?
 - Instead, open up Node's "Node Command Prompt" from Start menu
 - May need to install webpack & webpack-dev-server globally: `npm install -g webpack` ??
 - 'webpack --display-error-details' to help debug